google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Styling

-We have assumed a set of styles that include color, padding and font styling.
+We have assumed a set of styles that include color, padding and font styling that match our brand guidelines.

 [TODO: Add Image]